-13 The 10 are comprised of five Advancement Plans developed in 2023 and five more developed in 2024.
+13 The 10 are comprised of five Advancement Plans from 2023 and five more in 2025.
 Ideas submitted during 2024 are assumed to not pass into program development activities until 2025 (although some may start late in 2024).

-- Further prioritize potential MTIs based on desired MTI portfolio characteristics and highest-value impacts. - Finalize MTI Plans for four initiatives that are recommended to move into fullscale market deployment in Phase III.
-MTI Plans will include: - Well-defined target market and product/service definition; - Draft logic model with identified leverage points, intervention strategies, and a clear exit strategy; - Baseline market adoption models, market adoption forecasts, and costeffectiveness metrics: - Draft evaluation plans market progress indicators (MPIs), etc. based on collected baseline data; and - Estimated market deployment budget and timeline. - Submit four MTI Plan(s) to the CPUC via an application for approval. - Continue developing MTI Plans for additional viable MTIs as learnings from research and testing conclude.
+- Demonstration projects - Research and information exchange of market data, economic analysis, efficiency plans, product plans, program results, and sales data with market actors such as manufacturers, wholesalers, retailers, trade allies, utilities, or trade organizations, - Partnering with Community Based Organizations (CBO) or other organizations to identify and test specific ESJ- and workforce development-focused strategies - Tailored offerings such as training, incentives, or sales materials to determine which tactics are most effective in helping midstream partners (e.g., wholesale distributors) overcome barriers, accelerate adoption, and promote MTIs - Collaboration with market actors to develop and deliver training and technical information to build installation/product delivery capacity - Limited-time promotions to support installation and product delivery channels in adopting and promoting efficient technologies/practices. - Message testing to identify text that resonates with target audiences - Conduct outreach to stakeholders, such as CBOs and other regional organizations to develop relationships, learn from their experiences, and identify opportunities to forge partnerships. - Launch and manage up to six working groups as needed by MTI, sector, or end use.
+These working groups are intended to ensure that MTIs fit well into existing California energy efficiency activity. - Further prioritize potential MTIs based on desired MTI portfolio characteristics and highest-value impacts. - Finalize MTI Plans for four initiatives that are recommended to move into full-scale market deployment in Phase III.
+MTI Plans will include: - Well-defined target market and product/service definition - Draft logic model with identified leverage points, intervention strategies, and a clear exit strategy - Baseline market adoption models, market adoption forecasts, and costeffectiveness metrics - Draft evaluation plans market progress indicators (MPIs), etc. based on collected baseline data - Estimated market deployment budget and timeline - Submit four MTI Plan(s) to the CPUC via an application for approval. - Continue developing MTI Plans for additional viable MTIs as learnings from research and testing conclude.